VincentBernet/VincentBernet/README.md

 - 🌱 Learning Vue.js to build it
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about ...
 Anything
+-    Passionate about Esport, philosphie and web development
 - ⚡ Fun fact: We won french national championship of **League of Legends** in 2019